benji300/joplin-note-tabs/README.md

 ## Feedback

 - :question: Need help?
-  - Ask a question on the [Joplin Forum](https://discourse.joplinapp.org/c/plugins/18) (TODO: Paste link to thread)
+  - Ask a question on the [Joplin Forum](https://discourse.joplinapp.org/t/plugin-note-tabs/12752)
 - :bulb: An idea to improve or enhance the plugin?
   - [Request a new feature](https://github.com/benji300/joplin-note-tabs/issues) or upvote [popular feature requests](https://github.com/benji300/joplin-note-tabs/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+sort%3Areactions-%2B1-desc+)
 - :bug: Found a bug?